Fairfield Public School: Demographics and statistics

 Student population is transient; enrolment has decreased since 2020, with an enrolment of 503 students at the beginning of 2021, down from 565 at the end of 2020 and 617 students in 2015.
 In 2023, 437 students were enrolled, down from 462 students in 2022.
 As of 2023, the school has around 15 classroom teachers, 4 ESL teachers, 5 assistant principals, 4 administration support staff and 1 counsellor.
 The school's teaching staff features a blend of experienced and early-career teachers.

-In 2023, the number of students attending 90% or more of the time increased by 9.7%, from 47.3% in 2022 to 57% in 2023, which was above both the Department of Education and similar school percentages.
+In 2023, the proportion of students attending school at least 90% of the time increased from 47.3% in 2022 to 57.0%, which was above both the Department of Education and similar school percentages.
 Though 29% of students attended school less than 85% of the time.
 70% of students from kindergarten to year 2 have achieved education-determined targets affiliated with the national literacy progression.
 In 2023, a minimum of 64.7% of students accomplished at or above expected growth in NAPLAN reading and 59.8% attained at or above in expected growth in NAPLAN numeracy.

 Diversity

 In 2011, with 95% of its students being of non-English speaking background, (Note: The percentages fluctuate on a decadal basis – 95% were of foreign-language background from the late 2010s to early 2020s.
 In the early 2010s, 97% were of non-English background.) the school was just behind Bankstown Public School (99%) and Liverpool Public School (98%), tying with Cabramatta Public School (96%), for having students of foreign-language background.
 40% of the school's enrolments are from a refugee background.

-The students are from multicultural backgrounds, with 95% of the students speaking languages other than English; 60 languages are represented within the school community, including Arabic, Sureth (Assyrian/Chaldean Neo-Aramaic), Dari, Khmer, Hindi, Bosnian, Tongan and Vietnamese being the predominant language groups as of 2023.
+The students are from multicultural backgrounds, with 95% of the students speaking languages other than English; 60 languages are represented within the school community, including Arabic, Sureth (Assyrian/Chaldean Neo-Aramaic), Hindi, Dari, Bosnian, Tongan, Khmer, and Vietnamese constituting the largest language groups as of 2023.
 Previously the children had been of Vietnamese, Bosnian and Afghan descent, though since 2018 most of them have been Syrian and Iraqi, with a few being of Karen and Iranian descent.
-In 2018, the students have mostly been from Bosnia, Vietnam, Cambodia, Iraq, Afghanistan and Syria, and of the 582 children enrolled about 240 of them were refugees (or have parents who are).
+In 2018, the students have mostly been from Bosnia, Vietnam, Cambodia, Iraq, Afghanistan and Syria, and of the 582 students registered about 240 of them were refugees (or have parents who are).